aarong/feedme-server-core/DEV.md

 - Emit a `connect` event referencing the client.

-- Subsequently, if a message is received from the client, it must emit a `message` event with referencing the client and passing along the message.
+- Subsequently, if a message is received from the client, it must emit a `message` event referencing the client and passing along the message.

-- When the connection with the client is severed, whether due to an internal transport failure, an intentional client disconnect, a call to `transport.disconnect()`, or a call to `transport.stop()`, it must emit a `disconnect` event referencing the client.
-It must emit no further `message` or `disconnect` events referencing the client identifier (but it is free to reuse the identifier in a future `connect` event).
+- When the connection with the client is severed, whether due to an internal transport failure, an intentional client disconnect, a call to `transport.disconnect()`, or a call to `transport.stop()`, the transport must emit a `disconnect` event referencing the client.
+The transport must emit no further `message` or `disconnect` events referencing the client identifier (but it is free to reuse the identifier in a future `connect` event).

 ### Transport Methods